stefperf/mystery_word/README.md

 WARNING:
 I overlooked the information that the first letter of the word was always given.
 Thus, I attempted to solve a fundamentally different puzzle.
+However, the code could be rather easily adapted to the published puzzle.